rainforestapp/accessibility/README.md

 Simple browser extensions to notify websites of your accessibility requirements.
+Adds a ``.colorblind`` class to the body of every website you visit.

+### Why?
+There is no standardised way of communicating one's accesibility requirements to a browser (and hence a website).
+The accesibility extension is a potential standard way to simply define one's accesibility issues, and doesn't require the developer to do any additional work aside from actually designing for those issues.

+For example, let's say we want to create conditional styles for colorblind users.
+Without using this extension, we would have to create the infrastructure and code to store whether the user is colorblind or not.
+With this extension all we need to do is create a new stylesheet for ``.colorblind``.

 ### Usage: